manojuppala/manojuppala/README.md

 ## I'm a Data science and AI Enthusiast!

 - 🔭 I’m currently pursuing a course on coursera [Data analysis with python][coursera]!
-- 🌱 I’m currently learning to learn
+- 🌱 I’m currently learning to learn.
 - 👯
 - 🥅 2020 Goals:
 - ⚡ Fun fact: